This post has been reviewed by our registered dietitian Celine Maetti

 Benefits of Quinoa

-It is low GI, so great for weight loss and diabetics.
-It’s also completely versatile, so can be eaten as a substitute for rice or other grains; as a side dish accompliment to any meal; as a protein OR a carbohydrate due to its substantial amounts of both of these; or can be eaten alone as a complete food in itself.
-It’s also great in sweet deserts such as quinoa pudding, and makes an awesome start to the day in the form of a tasty and wholesome quinoa breakfast bowl.
+It is also low GI, so great for weight loss and blood sugar balance, and is completely versatile, so can be eaten as a substitute for rice or other grains, as a side dish accompliment to any meal, as a protein OR a carbohydrate due to its substantial amounts of both of these, or can also be eaten alone as a complete food in itself.
+It’s great in sweet deserts such as quinoa pudding, and makes an awesome start to the day in the form of a tasty and wholesome quinoa breakfast bowl.

 Why do I need Protein?

-If you are doing a lot of exercise, specifically muscle building, then you will need to be extra vigilant with protein and make sure you’re getting your full spectrum amino acids from either animal products (if you eat them), or plant foods.
-You may also require a protein supplement if you wish to build muscle, but don’t over do it – most meat eaters don’t actually need a protein supplement if they are exercising for under an hour OR if they are not lifting heavy weights.
+If you are doing a lot of exercise (specifically muscle building) then you will need to be extra vigilant with protein, and make sure you’re getting your full spectrum amino acids from either animal products (if you eat them), or plant foods.
+You may also require a protein supplement if you wish to build muscle, but don’t over do it – most people who eat lots of other proteins don’t actually need a protein supplement if they are exercising for under an hour, OR if they are not lifting heavy weights.

 Protein and Weight Loss

 - Glowing skin – and I mean seriously glowing skin.
 People will comment!

-- Lower risk of diseases due to higher intake of antioxidants, phytonutrients, vitamins and minerals.
+- Potentially lower risk of diseases due to higher intake of antioxidants, phytonutrients, vitamins and minerals.

 - More energy and vitality.

-- Less risk of depression and anxiety due to the higher intake of healthy fats from nuts, seeds and antioxidants.
+- Better mental health due to the higher intake of healthy fats from nuts, seeds and antioxidants.

 - Better quality sleep.